bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 ### Structure of the command

--  `-v bafybeibvc......`: Mounting the model from IPFS
+-  `-i ipfs://bafybeibvc......`: Mounting the model from IPFS

-- `-u https://raw.githubusercontent.com.........` Mounting the Input Image from a URL
+- `-i https://raw.githubusercontent.com.........` Mounting the Input Image from a URL
 - `--gpu 1`: Specifying the no of GPUs

 - `jsacex/easyocr`: Name of the Docker image